howl-editor/howl/site/source/doc/api/clipboard.md

 ### current

-The most recent anynomous clipboard item available on the clipboard.
+The most recent anonymous clipboard item available on the clipboard.

 ### primary